 Joanna Wiebe from CopyHackers explains how lengthy your page should be with the help of a graphic:

 The length of the landing page copy also depends on the type of page you’re creating.
 Sales pages usually have more copy on them as their intent is to go into intricate details about the product/offer.

 Look at Conversion XL Institute’s sales page as an example:

 Squeeze pages on the other hand are generally short-form and don’t have too much copy on them.

 See case in point CopyHackers squeeze page:

-Think about your target customers wants and desires when you sit down to write your landing page copy – make sure the copy you write simple copy that explains to them why your offer is the best for them.
+Think about what your target customers want when you sit down to write your landing page copy – make sure the copy you write explains to them why your offer is the best for them.

 Always make it about the visitor, use personal pronouns such as ‘You’ and ‘Your’ and stay far away from the ‘We’ word.
-Landing pages are about the visitor, your landing page copy should be centred around them too.
+Landing pages are about the visitor, your landing page copy should be centered around them.